 There are numerous variations, and this toffee version, sans coconut, is as gooey and delicious as the originals.
 I shared these gems with my book club and knitting friends and they swooned right along with me.
-The hubby snubs both the coconut in the originals and the toffee and caramel chips featured in this latest twist, so no opinion from him!
-More for me!

 All 3 names for these bars have a different origin.

-- The “magic” in magic cookie bars comes from the fact that the originals needed no mixing.
-Melted butter went in the bottom of the pan, and was sprinkled with graham cracker crumbs, followed by sweetened condensed milk, coconut, chocolate chips and nuts.
+The “magic” in magic cookie bars comes from the fact that the originals needed no mixing.
+Melted butter went in the bottom of the pan, and was sprinkled with graham cracker crumbs, followed by sweetened condensed milk, coconut, chocolate chips, and nuts.
 Baked up, the crust forms with a gooey mixture of delicious toppings!

-- And the Hello Dollies name is a bit more puzzling.
-Thoughts are that these bars could have been developed when Hello Dolly was first on Broadway in the 1960’s.
+And the Hello Dollies name is a bit more puzzling.
+Thoughts are that these bars could have been developed when Hello Dolly was first on Broadway in the 1960s.
 That may be a bit of a reach, though.